corespring/qti-corespring-converter/README.md

 #### Usage

-You can use `qti-corespring-converter` from the command line:
+You can use `qti-converter` from the command line:

     sbt "run --input qti.zip --output json.zip --vendor kds --metadata \"{\\\"scoringType\\\": \\\"PARCC\\\"}\""